 Castor Oil for Hair?
-9 Shocking Secrets Backed by Science
+9 Interesting Secrets Backed by Science

 Every once in a while we all suffer the joys of a bad hair day.
 Whether it’s thinning hair, split ends, dry scalp or flakes and frizz, the reality is that having rubbish and unreasonable hair isn’t much fun for anyone.